Battle intensifies between Egyptian state and broadcasters

 "This is dictatorship," a lawyer for business tycoon Mohamed al-Amin told Reuters.
-Amin's CBC channel has had legal run-ins before over its ridicule of President Mursi on a hit satirical programme modelled on American comic Jon Stewart's "Daily Show".
+Amin's CBC channel has had legal run-ins before over its ridicule of President Mursi on a hit satirical program modeled on American comic Jon Stewart's "Daily Show".

 Stewart appeared in person just last week as a guest of Bassem Youssef, the host of the weekly broadcast, who himself has been investigated for insulting the president and Islam.